List of shopping malls in Texas

 The history of shopping malls in Texas began with the oldest shopping center in the United States, Highland Park Village, which opened in 1931 in the Dallas–Fort Worth Metroplex.
 The latter and Greater Houston area are both home to numerous regional shopping malls and shopping centers located in various areas of the city.

+The Galleria in Houston is the largest mall in Texas.

+The Dallas–Fort Worth area has the most shopping malls in Texas.

+DFW and Houston also has many other shopping centers, outlet stores, and bazaars.